sarvadnyalad/SecureClientServerMessaging/README.md

 - The server does **not** persist data—message storage is in-memory.
 - The client retrieves **all available messages** on startup.
 - Signature validation includes both the **encrypted message and timestamp**.

+## 📜 License

+This project is for educational use as part of the University of Leicester MSc program.
+You may reuse or modify it under the [MIT License](https://opensource.org/licenses/MIT).

+> ⚠️ **Disclaimer:** This project was submitted as university coursework.
+It is published here for educational and portfolio purposes only.
+Please do not reuse this code for academic submissions.